dvingo/dv.fulcro-template/resources/clj/new/dv.fulcro_template/README.md

 make fe
 ```
 This starts the shadow cljs watches.

+Alternatively you can start the build watches via the shadow-cljs interface in the browser.

 Please see the `shadow-cljs.edn` file for ports used for development builds.